Lopez vs. Lopez

 Facts

-- Enrique S. Lopez died on June 21, 1999, leaving behind his wife and four legitimate children: Richard, Diana, Marybeth, and Victoria.
+- Death and Heirs: Enrique S. Lopez died on June 21, 1999, leaving his wife Wendy and four legitimate children: petitioner Richard, and respondents Diana, Marybeth, and Victoria.

-- Prior to his death, Enrique executed a Last Will and Testament on August 10, 1996, constituting his son Richard as the executor and administrator.
+- Execution of the Will: Before his death, Enrique executed a Last Will and Testament on August 10, 1996, constituting Richard as his executor and administrator.

-- Richard filed a petition for the probate of the will before the RTC of Manila.
+- Probate Petition: On September 27, 1999, Richard filed a petition for probate before the RTC of Manila.

-- Marybeth and Victoria opposed the petition, arguing that the will was not executed and attested as required by law and that it was procured through undue and improper pressure by Richard.
+- Opposition: Marybeth and Victoria opposed the petition, arguing the will was not executed and attested as required by law and was procured through undue influence by Richard.

-- The acknowledgment portion of the will stated that the document "consists of 7 pages including the page on which the ratification and acknowledgment are written."
+- The Fatal Defect: The attestation clause totally omitted the number of pages used upon which the will was written.
+Furthermore, the acknowledgment portion stated the will "consists of 7 pages including the page on which the ratification and acknowledgment are written," but the will actually consisted of 8 pages including the acknowledgment portion.

 Arguments of the Petitioners